 Bimbi Park Apollo Bay – Pods, Retro Caravans and Koalas

-The Camping Pods and Retro Caravans at Bimbi Park Apollo Bay are where you get the charm of camping without the hassle of, well, everything else.
+At the Camping Pods and Retro Caravans at Bimbi Park Apollo Bay, you get the charm of camping without the hassle of, well, everything else.
 Think of it as “camping lite,” with a side of adventure and a dash of communal fun.

 You’ll fall for Cape Otway’s charming koalas, lounging lazily in their eucalyptus tree penthouses.
 Also, watch whales dance around Australia’s oldest lighthouse and wander through ancient rainforest.
 You’ll swear you’ve time-traveled – just without the T-Rex chase scene.